Federal Funding Opportunity Number: NOAA-OAR-SG-2025-23655

 The fellowship, named after one of Sea Grant’s founders and former NOAA Administrator John A. Knauss, matches highly qualified graduate students with “hosts” in the legislative and executive branches of government for a one-year paid immersive policy experience in the Washington, D.C. area.
 Fellows gain experience translating science knowledge to policy actions.

 “We are seeking a wide pool of applicants from a broad diversity of institutions, disciplines and geographies,” says Dr. Sherry Larkin, director of Florida Sea Grant.
 “Through the Sea Grant Knauss Marine Policy Fellowship, we strive to provide an educational and employment opportunity for graduate students of all backgrounds, abilities, and perspectives.”

 Knauss fellows have worked in U.S. Senate and House offices, departments in the executive branch, NOAA programs and other agencies.
-More than 73 graduate students from Florida have served as Knauss fellows throughout the program’s 40-year history, including two current Knauss fellows for 2022 (here and here), and five finalists for 2023.
+More than 78 graduate students from Florida have served as Knauss fellows throughout the program’s 40-year history, including five fellows for 2023 (here), and four finalists for 2024 (here).

 Sea Grant champions diversity, equity, and inclusion, working to create a marine science workforce that reflects the communities the program serves.
 We are recruiting, retaining, and preparing a diverse workforce, and proactively engaging and serving the diverse populations of coastal communities.

 Sea Grant is committed to building inclusive research, extension, communication and education programs that serve people with unique backgrounds, circumstances, needs, perspectives and ways of thinking.
 We encourage applicants of all ages, races, ethnicities, national origins, gender identities, sexual orientations, disabilities, cultures, religions, marital statuses, education levels, job classifications, veteran status types, and income, and socioeconomic status types to apply for this opportunity.